We tell the puppies before they go they are getting their “Wings”

 Note: Prices do vary and do change without notice:

-$325.00 for 8 week old puppies – prices go up or down as it goes by weight at the time of check in.
+Prices go up or down as it goes by weight at the time of check-in.

 (Note this is for Airfare ONLY) We have no control over theses charges!

-On puppies younger than 12 weeks of age:
+On puppies 8 weeks to 11 weeks of age:

 $80.00 for delivery to the airport which includes parking ramp charges

-Total Price: $460.00 this price may vary depending on crate size and puppy size
+Total Price: $480.00 this price may vary depending on crate size and puppy size and location

 On puppies older than 11 weeks of age.